badri119/Fit-go/README.md

 1. cd to backend and install the required dependencies using npm install
 2. Firebase Admin Setup:
-   - Initialize a Service Account via firebase and generate a serviceAccountKey
+   - Initialize a Service Account via firebase (Project Overview > Project Settings > Service Accounts) and generate a serviceAccountKey using node.js
    - save the serviceAccountKey to a json file
    - After saving, in your app.js, import the serviceAccountKey file and save it to a variable
    - Initialize the serviceAccountKey.